 Introduction

-Since November 2023, I am a Postdoctoral Fellow at the Francis Crick Institute (London), in the Difrisco lab of Theoretical Biology.
+From November 2023, I have been a Postdoctoral Fellow at the Francis Crick Institute (London), in the Difrisco lab of Theoretical Biology.
 Previously, I was a FSMP postdoctoral fellow at the department of Applied Mathematics (MAP5) of the University of Paris, after defending my PhD of Mathematics in July 2022, under the supervision of Vincent Calvez (ICJ, CNRS) and Sepideh Mirrahimi (IMAG, CNRS, Montpellier, France).
 I hold a B.Sc. in Mathematics from the École Normale Supérieure (ÉNS) de Lyon and a M.Sc. in Mathematics and Applied Mathematics from the Claude Bernard University of Lyon and the ÉNS de Lyon.

 From 2022 to 2024, I am a serving member of the Graduate Students Advisory Council (GSAC) of the Society for the Study of Evolution (SSE).
 As such, I review applications for the Lewontin Awards (for early PhD students) and Rosemary Grant Awards (advanced PhD students) offered yearly by SSE.
 I also organize workshops for graduate students during the annual meeting “Evolution”.